Dealing with Exception

 If eligible for lodgment through the Dealing with Exception option, the appropriate document type is selected in the ELNO workspace and the corresponding paper Real Property Act dealing must be attached in PDF format.
 All required supporting documentation must be included in the attachment where applicable.
 All Dealing with Exception forms must be accompanied by a completed Lodgment Rules Exception form.

 NOTE: NSW LRS will examine the attached dealing in the same manner as a paper dealing.
-All requirements must be satisfied according to the corresponding land dealings Registrar General’s Guidelines page.
+All requirements must be satisfied according to the corresponding land dealing Registrar General’s Guidelines page.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: